DigitalSlideArchive/HistomicsUI/docs/config_options.rst

 .histomicsui_config.yaml
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This is used to specify annotation groups available for marking annotations.
+It can also be used to rearrange the various tool panels on the UI.

 ::